Why Having Bad Ideas is Important

 A few years ago my husband and I did an online course on creativity at Stanford University.
 One of the challenges was to come up with a solution to this problem: how can we get more sleep?

-To do this we had to write down 100 answers and from that 100 answers choose one of them and develop it more fully.
+To do this we had to write down 100 answers and from those 100 answers choose one of them and develop it more fully.

 So, we started and came up with obvious answers, then continued and came up with dull ones, and then the boring ones.